Toxygates/Panomicon/OTGTool/scripts/README.txt

-otg/ - scripts for maintaining Open TG-GATEs data tcga/ - scripts for working with the Cancer Genome Atlas (TCGA), work in progress experimental/ - various scripts under development
+otg/ - scripts for maintaining Open TG-GATEs data tcga/ - scripts for working with the Cancer Genome Atlas (TCGA), work in progress experimental/ - various scripts under development nibiohn/ - scripts for use inside NIBIOHN, which have not yet been adapted for public use